trufi-association/trufi-app/README.md

-# trufi_app
+# navigator

-A new Flutter application.
+A new Flutter project.

 ## Getting Started